-The standardisation and protection of copyright must be seized upon to expand the diffusion and use of new developments, in turn, creating the bases for future innovations.
+The interplay between standardization and protection of intellectual property must be extracted to the maximum in order to increase the dissemination and use of new developments, which in turn lays the groundwork for future innovations.

 This is how sectors such as artificial intelligence, shared electronic registry technologies, blockchain, biotechnology, forensic technologies, advanced manufacture, 3D printing, etc., have understood it.

-UNE, together with the international organisations, upholds a proactive attitude by identifying new subject matters and sectors that can benefit from standardisation, contacting the leading stakeholders and coordinating their commissioning.
-In turn, it is open to ideas and proposals of the industry, services and research to help to meet their needs.
+UNE, together with European and international organizations, maintains a proactive approach by identifying new topics and sectors that can benefit from standardization, for example, through the development of Foresight Studies.
+To achieve this, we engage with key stakeholders and propose new areas of work, comparing them with the ideas and proposals from industry, services, and research to help address their needs.